ekaterinailin/AltaiPony/paper.md

-As measured flare amplitudes and durations are different from their intrinsic properties due to various astrophysical and instrumental effects, `AltaiPony` features an injection-recovery pipeline for synthetic flares with visualization aids to quantify the cumulated effects introduced by light curve specific noise levels, time sampling, and the de-trending and flare finding procedure of choice.
+As measured flare amplitudes and durations are different from their intrinsic properties due to various astrophysical and instrumental effects, `AltaiPony` features an injection-recovery pipeline for synthetic flares with visualization aids to quantify the cumulated effects introduced by light curve specific noise patterns, time sampling, and the de-trending and flare finding procedure of choice. `FlareLightCurve.sample_flare_recovery()` yields the synthetic data that `FlareLightCurve.characterize_flares()` uses to determine the recovery probability and energy bias of the candidates in the original light curves.

-The frequencies $f$ of flares have been shown to follow a power law distribution in energy $E$:
+Flare frequency distributions (FFDs) follow a power law in energy $E$:

 \begin{equation}
-f(>E) = \dfrac{\beta}{\alpha - 1}E^{-\alpha + 1},
+f(>E) = \dfrac{\beta}{\alpha - 1}E^{-\alpha + 1}
 \end{equation}

-To estimate $\alpha$ and $\beta$ and their respective uncertainties for a given sample of flares, `AltaiPony` includes a modified maximum likelihood estimator method [@maschberger2009] for $\alpha$ with a subsequent least-squares fit to $\beta$ with bootstrapped uncertainties, as well as a class based fully Bayesian framework [@wheatland2004] that incorporates both the power law nature of $f$, and the exponential flare waiting times to predict flare frequencies, and uses emcee [@emcee2013] to sample from the posterior distribution using the Markov Chain Monte Carlo method.
+To estimate $\alpha$ and $\beta$ and their respective uncertainties for a given sample of flares, `AltaiPony` includes the analysis class `FFD` that offers a class based fully Bayesian framework [@wheatland2004] that incorporates both the power law nature of FFDs, and the exponential flare waiting times to predict flare frequencies, and uses emcee [@emcee2013] to sample from the posterior distribution using the Markov Chain Monte Carlo method.
+As a quick alternative, we also implemented a modified maximum likelihood estimator [@maschberger2009] for $\alpha$, and a least-squares fit to $\beta$ with bootstrapped uncertainties.

 # Applications